golemfactory/golem-architecture/arch-snapshot/arch.md

 - New negotiation protocol specifications should ensure that they are designed in a way that prevents Nodes following the new specification from signing Agreements with Nodes that don't understand it.

+###### Example - payment protocol version

+[The payment protocol version](../specs/payment-version.md) i is a good example of how to introduce changes and protect Nodes from incompatibilities.
+A new payment driver implementation altered the way payments are processed, which could have caused Providers to be unable to validate transactions.
+The introduction of the `golem.com.payment.protocol.version` property prevents Agents from signing Agreements with incompatible Nodes, ensuring smooth interactions.

 ##### Managing protocols specifications

 - Namespace clashes etc.